gleam-lang/otp/README.md

 restarting them if they crash.
 Supervisors can start other supervisors, resulting in a hierarchical process structure called a supervision tree, providing fault tolerance to a Gleam application.

+## Limitations and known issues

+This library is experimental there are some limitations that not yet been resolved.

+- There is no support for named processes.
+- Supervisors do not yet support different shutdown period per child.
+In practice this means that children that are supervisors do not get an unlimited amount of time to shut down, as is expected in Erlang or Elixir.
+- This library has not seen much testing compared to the Erlang OTP libraries, both in terms of unit tests and real world testing in applications.